 For an episode that revolved around tequila, celebration, and some scandalous hookups, it felt like a bit of a snooze.
 Now that’s not to say a lot didn’t happen, it’s just, this particular episode felt way less True Blood and way more teen drama.

 It all started when Lafayette, James, and Alcide’s parents decide to throw a party in Sookie’s house in order to “celebrate life.”
 Instead of mourning the loss of Alcide and Tara, they decide it’s more important to celebrate the life and friends they have that are alive.
 Naturally, the party becomes a rager and some drama ensues.
 Meanwhile, Eric and Pam go undercover as Republicans to try and snatch Sarah Newlin once and for all.

 Here’s a recap of the events that went down:

 Andy makes a big commitment

 Andy seeks the help of Jessica, who he no longer views as a threat, so he can propose to Holly.
-Jess asks Sookie and Jason about using their grandmother’s ring, but Jason is supposed to give it to a woman, presumably Violet, when he’s ready.
+Jess asks Sookie and Jason about using their grandmother’s ring, but the only thing is, Jason is supposed to give it to a woman, presumably Violet, when he’s ready.
 But wait, Violet says she doesn’t need the ring to know Jason’s commitment to her.
 After all, she’s a love expert having had 100 boyfriends!
 Jason agrees to give the ring to Andy.